LaceyMarie/Real-Time-Bus-Tracking/README.md

 Description: Uses MBTA bus data to determine the number of stops between MIT and Harvard campuses and adds bus markers to each of the stopping locations.

-How to Run:
+How to Run:  Download the source files to your machine and load them with your favorite IDE.
+The application will deploy in the browser, press the button and each bus stop will be displayed.

-Roadmap of Future Improvements:
+Roadmap of Future Improvements: Adding a reset button to the map to place the marker back at MIT after it has reached Harvard would improve its functionality.

 MIT License